TheMisinformationGame/MisinformationGame/docs/NonTechnicalInstallation.md

 Select **"Use npm"**.

 **Step 6:** Copy the larger block of code to a text file on your computer.
-This configuration will be required to link the Misinformation Game to your project later.
+This configuration will be required to link The Misinformation Game to your project later.
 When it is required later, this code will be referred to as the **"Configuration Information File"**.
 There is a button in the bottom-right of this code block that can be pressed to copy it, as shown in [Figure 13](#fig13).